samandeep007/HermesAerospace/README.md

-# Capstone project for HERMES
+# Capstone project for Hermes
 A full stack application that is not limited to just ecommerce, but deals with all the major business solutions.
 From supply chain management to CRM, it covers everything